 DS Smith announces coffee cup recycling trials

-DS Smith has announced its involvement in a trial to research the important issue of coffee cup recycling.
-The project, which will begin in January 2018, will be run on behalf of the Paper Cup Recycling and Recovery Group (PCRRG).
+DS Smith has announced its involvement in a trial to research the highly-topical issue of coffee cup recycling.
+The project, which will commence in January 2018, will be run on behalf of the Paper Cup Recycling and Recovery Group (PCRRG).

-This research is taking place at DS Smith’s Kemsley Paper Mill in Sittingbourne, UK, where the feasibility of recycling used coffee cups will be analyzed, using cups from existing waste collection infrastructures, consistent with EN643 (The European List of Standard Grades of Paper and Board for Recycling) to make non-food contact papers.
+Undertaken at DS Smith’s Kemsley Paper Mill in Sittingbourne, the feasibility of recycling used coffee cups will be analysed, using cups from existing waste collection infrastructures, consistent with EN643 (The European List of Standard Grades of Paper and Board for Recycling) to make non-food contact papers.
 The project will provide insight on an industrial scale, which will be used to inform cup design, collection and reprocessing methods in the future.

-DS Smith has nine paper mills across Europe, producing around 3 million tons of containerboard and specialist industrial products every year.
-Of those mills, Kemsley has an annual production capacity of more than 800,000 tons and is the second largest recovered fiber-based paper operation in Europe, and the biggest in the UK.
-Using recycled fibers our finished paper products from Kemsley are used in the group’s packaging production plants, as part of the DS Smith closed-loop recycling offering.
+DS Smith has nine paper mills across Europe, producing around 2.8 million tonnes of corrugated case materials and specialist industrial products every year.
+Of those mills, Kemsley has an annual production capacity of more than 800,000 tonnes and is the second largest recovered fibre-based paper operation in Europe, and the biggest in the UK.
+Making paper for packaging from recycled fibres, finished paper products from Kemsley are used in the group’s packaging production plants, as part of the DS Smith closed loop recycling offering.

-To date, used coffee cups have presented significant challenges to paper mills producing papers for the packaging industry.
-These issues arise from the plastic lining found in coffee cups, which present a problem in the high-volume, continuous pulping process.
+To date, used coffee cups have presented significant challenges to mainstream paper mills producing papers for the packaging industry.
+This is in part due to the plastic lining found in coffee cups, which present a problem in the high volume continuous pulping process.
 Other challenges exist around food waste contamination and dealing with the coffee remnants.